Signet Jewelers (NYSE:SIG) Issues Earnings Results

-Signet Jewelers (NYSE:SIG – Get Rating) posted its quarterly earnings data on Thursday.
-The company reported $2.68 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $2.59 by $0.09, Briefing.com reports.
-The business had revenue of $1.75 billion during the quarter, compared to the consensus estimate of $1.75 billion.
+Signet Jewelers (NYSE:SIG – Get Rating) released its quarterly earnings results on Thursday.
+The company reported $2.68 EPS for the quarter, topping the consensus estimate of $2.59 by $0.09, Briefing.com reports.
+The business had revenue of $1.75 billion during the quarter, compared to analyst estimates of $1.75 billion.
 Signet Jewelers had a return on equity of 52.99% and a net margin of 6.87%.
-The firm’s quarterly revenue was down 1.9% compared to the same quarter last year.
-During the same quarter in the prior year, the company earned $3.57 earnings per share.
+The company’s quarterly revenue was down 1.9% on a year-over-year basis.
+During the same period last year, the business posted $3.57 earnings per share.
 Signet Jewelers updated its FY23 guidance to $10.98-11.57 EPS and its Q3 2023 guidance to EPS.

-The company also recently announced a quarterly dividend, which was paid on Friday, August 26th.
-Shareholders of record on Friday, July 29th were given a $0.20 dividend.
+The firm also recently announced a quarterly dividend, which was paid on Friday, August 26th.
+Investors of record on Friday, July 29th were issued a $0.20 dividend.
+This represents a $0.80 annualized dividend and a yield of 1.44%.
 The ex-dividend date was Thursday, July 28th.
-This represents a $0.80 annualized dividend and a yield of 1.39%.
-Signet Jewelers’s payout ratio is 9.91%.
+Signet Jewelers’s dividend payout ratio (DPR) is presently 9.91%.

 Signet Jewelers Limited operates as a diamond jewelry retailer.
 It operates through three segments: North America, International, and Other.
 The North America segment operates jewelry stores in jewelry stores in malls, mall-based kiosks, and off-mall locations in the United States and Canada primarily under the Kay Jewelers, Kay Jewelers Outlet, Jared The Galleria Of Jewelry, Jared Vault, Zales Jewelers, Zales Outlet, Diamonds Direct, James Allen, Banter by Piercing Pagoda, and Peoples Jewellers names, as well as operates online through JamesAllen.com and Rocksbox.